ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-quick-start.md

     // the API returns a success response
     @test:Config {}
     function testGetRandomJoke() {
-        // create a default mock HTTP Client and assign it to the clientEndpoint clientEndpoint = <http:Client>test:mock(http:Client);
+        // create a default mock HTTP Client and assign it to the `clientEndpoint` clientEndpoint = <http:Client>test:mock(http:Client);
         // stub the behavior of the `get` function to return the specified mock response test:prepare(clientEndpoint).when("get").thenReturn(getMockResponse());
         // invoke the function to test
-        string result = checkpanic getRandomJoke("Sanjiva");
+        string result = checkpanic getRandomJoke("Sheldon");
         io:println(result);
         // verify the return value
-        test:assertEquals(result, "When Sanjiva wants an egg, he cracks open a chicken.");
+        test:assertEquals(result, "When Sheldon wants an egg, he cracks open a chicken.");
     }

-    // Return a mock HTTP response for random joke API invocation function getMockResponse() returns http:Response {
+    // Returns a mock HTTP response to be used for the jokes API invocation function getMockResponse() returns http:Response {
         http:Response mockResponse = new;
         json mockPayload = {"value":"When Chuck Norris wants an egg, he cracks open a chicken."};